leotrs/erdos/content/graphs/density.md

 {% include "question_header.md" %}

-1. If you followed the hint to solve the problem above, then you might have found yourself computing a sum of numbers that looked like the following.
+1. If you followed the hint to solve the problem above, then you might have found yourself computing a sum of numbers like the following: $(n - 1) + (n - 2) + (n - 3) + ... + 2 + 1$.
 Can you find a formula for this sum, without needing to add up all the numbers every time?
 This is a very important fact that will be used throughout future problem sets.
-   $\displaystyle (n - 1) + (n - 2) + (n - 3) + ... + 2 + 1 $

 {% include "solutions_header.md" %}